microsoft/RecursiveExtractor/README.md

 # Feedback

-If you have any issues or feature requests you can open a new [Issue](https://github.com/microsoft/RecursiveExtractor/issues/new).
+If you have any issues or feature requests (for example, supporting other formats) you can open a new [Issue](https://github.com/microsoft/RecursiveExtractor/issues/new).

-If you have an archive you are having trouble parsing, please include it in your feedback.
+If you have an archive you are having trouble parsing a specific archive, it is helpful if you can include an archive that demonstrates the issue.

 # Dependencies